kun-shukla/ci-p1-mind-flora/README.md

 ## Design

 The website's use of color. fonts and imagery is essential to providing the user with a positive emotional experience while using the website.
-The image-driven approach and the use of a subtle green color across various sections of the page promote a sense of calm and relaxation and ties in with the overal theme of the website to promote nature for mental well-being.
-In addition to this, the font style - Montserrat - imported via [Google Fonts](https://fonts.google.com/), alongwith appropriate using of letter spacing and line-height properties gives the site a non cluttered appearance which is pleasing to the eye and promotes relaxation.
+The image-driven approach and the use of a subtle green color across various sections of the page promote a sense of calm and relaxation and ties in with the overall theme of the website to promote nature for mental well-being.
+In addition to this, the font style - Montserrat - imported via [Google Fonts](https://fonts.google.com/), along with appropriate using of letter spacing and line-height properties gives the site a non cluttered appearance which is pleasing to the eye and promotes relaxation.

 ## Wireframes